 This clip of the end of Disney’s 1994 animated film The Lion King shows just how much language can be added where there was none before.

-Soundtracks with audio description can also be very useful for listening to on a device while doing other things, as you get to hear the target language almost the whole time, and even without seeing the pictures, the narration and dialogue reinforce one another to make them more comprehensible overall.
+Soundtracks with audio description might also be very useful for listening to while doing other things, as you get to hear the target language almost the whole time, and even without seeing the pictures, the narration and dialogue reinforce one another to make them more comprehensible overall.

 Like MovieTalk (in some ways) for self-study